lanl/singularity-eos/doc/sphinx/src/using-closures.rst

     \sum\limits_{i=0}^{N-1} f_i = f_\mathrm{tot}.

-  For most practical applications, the volume fractions and densities of a previous PTE state (i.e. a previous timestep) are usually available and are probably the best inputs.
+  For most practical applications, a previous PTE state for the current masses (i.e. from a previous timestep in a Lagrangian frame) or an appropriate prediction of the new PTE state (i.e. from advected values in an Eulerian frame) is usually available.
+This is usually the preferred input for the volume fractions and densities provided that they are consistent with the current mass fractions in the control volume.

   When a previous state is not available, an assuption must be made for how volume is partitioned between the materials.
 The simplest (but perhaps not the most